Fundamental Lemma for Data-Driven Analysis of Linear Parameter-Varying Systems: Abstract

 \section{Abstract}

-In data-driven analysis and control, the so-called Fundamental Lemma by Willems et al. has gained a lot of interest in recent years.
-Using behavioural system theory, the Fundamental Lemma shows that the full system behaviour of a Linear Time-Invariant (LTI) system can be characterised by a single sequence of data of the system, as long as the input is persistently exciting.
-In this work, we aim to generalize this LTI result to Linear Parameter-Varying (LPV) systems.
+Based on the Fundamental Lemma by Willems et al., the entire behaviour of a Linear Time-Invariant (LTI) system can be characterised by a single data sequence of the system as long the input is persistently exciting.
+This is an essential result for data-driven analysis and control.
+In this work, we aim to generalise this LTI result to Linear Parameter-Varying (LPV) systems.
 Based on the behavioural framework for LPV systems, we prove that one can obtain a result similar to Willems'.
-This implies that the result is also applicable to nonlinear system behaviour that can be captured with an LPV representation.
-We show the applicability of our result by connecting it to earlier works on data-driven analysis and control for LPV systems.
+Based on an LPV representation, i.e., embedding, of nonlinear systems, this allows the application of the Fundamental Lemma for systems beyond the linear class.